Vinisha-Selvaraj/Vinisha-Selvaraj/README.md

 👋I am Vinisha selvaraj.
-My main interest in software development.
+My primary interest in software development lies in web development,mobile development...
 I like working on challenging projects and am always curious to learn new things.
 - 😄 I am a python Developer.
 - 🌱 I’m currently learning devops.
 - 👯 I’m looking to collaborate on Open Sourced Python 🐍 projects.